SriramanT/qmc_master_code/README.md

 In the _results/plot-src_ directory there are python scripts that use *matplotlib* to plot the results of the simulations saved in _results/data_

-For this work, the case of most interest is _geom=15_, for which we can explore how a three-band minimal tight binding model is changed by adding a Hubbard type interaction.
+For this work, a case of particular interest is obtained when one sets _geom=15_.
+With this choice, we can explore how a three-band minimal tight binding model is changed by adding a Hubbard type interaction.

-We started by focusing on the MoS2, and used the data in
+We started by focusing on Molybdenum disulfide, MoS2, and used the data in

 [Liu2013](https://github.com/fmonteir/msc_references/blob/master/references/tmd/Liu2013.pdf)

 to simulate a MoS2 nanoribbon.
-To do so, we chose t=-1, so as to normalize all the hopping parameters to t0, i.e. setting t0=-1, and measuring everything in units of t0.
+To do so, we chose t=-1 when running _simulation_, so as to normalize all the hopping parameters to t0, i.e. setting t0=-1, and measuring everything in units of t0.
 One must pay attention when setting the number of sites because it includes both real and orbital space.
 For three orbitals, this means that if we set nsites=60, we will be studying a 20-site system.

+Other choices of the geom parameter allow the study of other TMDs (by changing the parameters of the minimal 3-band model introduced by Liu et al.)

 ### ALF-1.0, QUEST-1.4.9